-Eversource's mechanical controls are the method of management where the use of herbicides may be prohibited or restricted in various sensitive areas.
-Sensitive areas include defined distances per regulation near drinking water supplies (both private and public), wetlands or water over wetlands, rivers, certified/potential vernal pools, and agricultural or inhabited areas (see Section nine).
+Eversource's mechanical controls are the method of management in sensitive areas where the use of herbicides is prohibited or restricted.
+Sensitive Areas include defined distances per regulation near drinking water supplies (both private and public), wetlands or water over wetlands, rivers, certified/potential vernal pools, and agricultural or inhabited areas (see Section nine).
 Certain Priority Habitats defined by Massachusetts Division of Fisheries and Wildlife, Natural Heritage Endangered Species Program (NHESP) call for the use of mowing instead of, or in conjunction with, herbicide applications to encourage or restrict the height of various host plants.